kingdomac/WeatherCheckApi/README.md

 ## Project Man-Hours

-I've invested a total of 490 man-hours in the development of this project.
-This includes the combined efforts of the development team, designer, QA tester, and project manager.
+I've invested a total of 10 man-hours in the development of this project.

-Here's the breakdown of man-hours by role:
+Here's the breakdown of man-hours:

-- Research & Getting Familiar with new packages : 2 hours
+- Research & Getting Familiar with new packages [EF, Auto Mapper, Automapper dependency injection, BCrypt]: 2 hours
-- Clean architecture study: 2 hours
+- Clean architecture study [Presentation, Infrastructure, Application, Domain, Utility]: 2 hours
 - Development: 6 hours

 **Total Man hours:** 10